The Gulf War: Australia's contribution 1990-91

 Afterwards, all three ADF services contributed personnel to ongoing post-conflict operations in Iraq, which included humanitarian efforts to assist Kurdish refugees displaced by ongoing violence in Iraq (Operation Habitat) and as part of broader UN efforts (UNSCOM) to locate, identify and destroy Iraq’s chemical, biological and nuclear weapons capability (Operation Blazer).
 RAN warships continued to serve in the Persian Gulf, the Gulf of Oman and the Red Sea to enforce UN sanctions against Iraq as part of Operation Damask until November 2001.

-No deaths occurred among Australian personnel although Coalition losses amounted to 166.
+No deaths occurred among Australian forces deployed to the Gulf War of 1990-91, although coalition losses amounted to 166.

 David Horner, The Gulf Commitment: Australian Defence Force’s First War, Melbourne University Press, 1992

 David Horner, Australia and the New World Order: From peacekeeping to peace enforcement, 1988-1991, Volume II, The Official History of Australian Peacekeeping, Humanitarian and Post-Cold War Operations, Cambridge University Press, 2011.

 Greg Nash & David Stevens, Australia’s Navy in the Gulf: From Counternance to Catalyst, 1941-2006, Sea Power Centre, Canberra, 2006